Meruem96/Terragoat/README.md

 ### [3] Error loading state: Error retrieving keys for Storage Account :
 >"timeout waiting for token from portal" in the error message ?</br>
->wait a minute then re apply by restarting the script: </br>
+>wait a minute then re apply by restarting the script </br>
->bash setup.sh

 ### [4] Error about a resource name already taken
 >every case sensitive resource names are created with a random value at the end to avoid this error, but sometimes you can be out of luck ... </br>
->restart the script will correct the error
+>restarting the script will correct the error